DavidHe1127/birds-supply-portal/README.md

 * gardening

 ### Issues
-* Failed operation on s3 image upload through api gateway due to 401 status code does not ask users to re-authenticate
+* Failed operation on s3 image upload through api gateway due to failing authentication does not ask users to re-authenticate
+* Switch between routes cause globally-shared component such as notification and side bar remount